fjames86/frpc/README.md

 You may send messages using UDP broadcast to find services on your local network.

 ```
-(pmap:call-null :host "255.255.255.255" :protocol :broadcast)
+(frpc.bind:call-null :host "255.255.255.255" :protocol :broadcast)
 ```

 Broadcast messages return a list of the responses received within the timeout -- no timeout error is raised if no replies are received.
-Each element in the list is a list of 3 items (host port result), where host and port identify where the response came from and result is the result of decoding the message that was received.
+Each element in the list is a list of 2 items (host result), where host is where the response came from and result is the result of decoding the message that was received.

 ## 3. RPC Server

 An RPC server runs from within a single thread and listens on a set of TCP and UDP ports.
-It my serve a subset of available RPC programs, by default serving all programs.
-Authentication handlers can be supplied to filter client requests.
+It may serve a subset of available RPC programs, by default serving all programs.

 ```
 ;; make a server instance